saltstack/salt-windows-msi/documentation/idea_KEEP_CONFIG.md

 From [MSDN KNOWNFOLDERID](https://msdn.microsoft.com/en-us/library/windows/desktop/dd378457.aspx):
  - `%SystemDrive%\ProgramData` is used for application data that is not user specific.

-On uninstall, we store a plain text file `%SystemDrive%\ProgramData\SaltStack\SaltMinion\KEPT_CONFIG` which contains the path to the (former) INSTALLDIR/salt/conf.
+On uninstall, we could store a plain text file `%SystemDrive%\ProgramData\SaltStack\SaltMinion\KEPT_CONFIG` which contains the path to the (former) INSTALLDIR/salt/conf.

-This file is only created on uninstall with `KEEP_CONFIG=1` (the default).
+This file could be be created on default uninstall without `REMOVE_CONFIG` (the default).
-On uninstall with KEEP_CONFIG=0, no configuration remains.
+On uninstall with REMOVE_CONFIG=1, no configuration remains.
-Maybe the logs should remain.

 A (renewed) installation looks for configuration path
  - in `%SystemDrive%\ProgramData\SaltStack\SaltMinion\KEPT_CONFIG`